dart-lang/site-www/src/faq.md

 ### Q. What is strong mode?

-Strong mode contributes to Dart’s implementation of a sound type system.
+Strong mode is a Dart 1.x feature that contributed to Dart’s implementation of a sound type system.
-With strong mode enabled (in an implementation that has both the static and runtime checks), Dart is a statically typed language ensuring that static type annotations are actually correct at runtime.
+With strong mode enabled (in an implementation that has both the static and runtime checks), Dart 1.x is a statically typed language ensuring that static type annotations are actually correct at runtime.

-In Dart 1.x, you can [opt in to strong mode.](/guides/language/sound-dart#how-to-enable-strong-mode) We recommend that you migrate to strong mode now to take advantage of the new sound type system.
-For more information, see [Strong Mode Dart].

-{% include optional-types-2.0.html %}

-{% comment %}
-update-for-dart-2.0
-{% endcomment %}
+For more information, see [Dart's Type System][].

 ### Q. Why are generics covariant?